We sort your Self Assessment for you. £169, all in.

 There are two kinds of SA103:

 • Are you working with a full-time employment contract?
-Then you’re not self-employed
+Then you’re not a sole trader

 • Are you using a limited company to do business?
-Then you’re an employee of your own company (or an umbrella company), but not self-employed.
+Then you’re an employee of your own company (or an umbrella company), but not a sole trader

-Also, in case you’re wondering: “sole trader” is the same as “self-employed”.
+Also, in case you’re wondering, the term “sole trader” is often used interchangeably with the term “self-employed”.

 How do I fill it in?